 The Bachelor of Social Work (BSW) program at Shippensburg University prepares you for a variety of careers in the field as well as further study.
 Our program is fully accredited by the Council on Social Work Education and helps you develop social work knowledge, skills and values.
-We also offer a Bachelor of Social Work degree completion program in the Harrisburg area and an MSW program for students who want to continue their studies.

 The mission of the Shippensburg University BSW program is to provide comprehensive preparation for competent entry-level social work practice and/or graduate study.
 This program includes: